 The lack of high-quality evidence on the clinical utility of EMG and NCS is reflected by the lack of evidence-based guidelines.
 Most existing guidelines rely on expert consensus.
-This section reviews guidelines from 3 organizations, focusing on the methods of the development process, and the rigor of evidence review.
-The 3 organizations are AANEM, AAOS (CTS only), and the American Academy of Neurology (AAN).
+This section reviews guidelines from three organizations, focusing on the methods of the development process, and the rigor of evidence review.
+The three organizations are AANEM, AAOS (CTS only), and the American Academy of Neurology (AAN).
 The Practice Guidelines and Position Statements discussion in the Supplemental Information section summarizes the recommendations of the guidelines.

 "The AAOS Carpal Tunnel Syndrome (CTS) Guideline Work Group systematically reviewed the available literature, evaluated the level of evidence found in that literature, and subsequently wrote the following recommendations based on a rigorous, standardized consensus process.

 Multiple iterations of written review were conducted by the participating Work Group, AAOS Guidelines Oversight Committee, AAOS Evidence-based Practice Committee, and the AAOS Council on Research, Quality Assessment, and Technology prior to final approval by the AAOS Board of Directors."